PavanRangani/docs/docs/prd/gifting/browse-gift.md

   - GST Summary tab : `{Lifetime GST Tax Exemption Summary Report}.pdf`
 - Show proper message in Given and Received tab when no records available in the whole report.
 - For `Lifetime Summary` and `GST Summary` tab, PDF icon is always appears.
   - When the current year's records are available in the `Lifetime Summary` and `GST Summary` tabs.
-On click of PDF icon, download pdf with current year records.
+On click of PDF icon, download pdf file with current year records.

 ### UI Rule